shigeodayo/PsychophysicsWebExp/README.md

 The objective of the experiments is to estimate the PSE (and JND) of perceived lightness from two different colors.

-The hue and saturation of those two colors are the same, but only the lightness is different.
+The saturation of those two colors are the same, but the hue and lightness are different.

+Your task is to find the subjective equally lightness of both colors.

 ## Task
 ### Method of Limit/Adjustment